alirezanodahi/sofrware_engineering/README.md

 - **Insurance Management**: Review and renew insurance for goods and vehicles.
 - **Transaction Report**: Review financial transactions.
+-
+for more Use Cases please check the document.

 ## Diagrams

-This section includes level and behavior diagrams that illustrate various processes of the system.
+This section includes  many diagrams such as level and behavior diagrams that illustrate various processes of the system.

+ for more Diagrams please check the document.

 ## Contribution